Standing Forward Bend

 Ask a partner to help you come into the head-supported version of this pose.

 First, stand tall and reach up, grabbing your elbows above your head.
-Then exhale as you bend you whole torso down, trying to pull your elbows down toward the floor.
+Then exhale as you bend your whole torso down, pulling your elbows toward the floor.
 Extend down to your maximum.

 They can also use a bolster and folded blankets if you don't have enough blocks to reach the right height.
 While you hold your elbows, your partner can sit on the floor in front of you and gently pull your elbows down a little more toward the floor to extend your torso further.